 Day 5: Locking her keys and her purse (which harbors her spare key because once again, in a hurry to head out the door not taking the time to hang it on the key holder) in her car between rushing from her last class to work, causing her to finally sit down in the parking lot and just sob, pray, and sob some more.

-Teens now a days pile so much on their plate that they don’t realize if they DON’T slow down, all that time they ‘think’ they’re saving really ends up being ‘lost time’ they can’t get back because they are now run down and exhausted.
+Teens nowadays pile so much on their plate that they don’t realize if they DON’T slow down, all that time they ‘think’ they’re saving ends up being ‘lost time’ they can’t get back because they are now run down and exhausted.
 Study packets, projects due, papers to be written, books to be read!
 Get to the library!
 Get to class!
 Get to work!
 Get some rest!
 REST??
 What’s that?

-We rush and rush and RUSH to become grown up all the while spending our adult lives around dinner tables and camp fires reminiscing of childhood memories and stressing our wishes of going back to those years.
+We rush and rush and RUSH to become grown-up all the while spending our adult lives around dinner tables and campfires reminiscing of childhood memories and stressing our wishes of going back to those years.
 Those precious years, the years of playing stickball after school, coming in when the street lights came on, finally being old enough to hang out at the drive-in theater.
-When Sunday church service was followed with Sunday dinner filled with a table full of food and family, which consisted Gramma Doris’ german potato salad, Gramma Ginneys’ famous pepper steak, Aunt Marys seven layer salad that Dad could never get enough of.
-Oh, and you can’t forget Moms stuffing…oh, she makes the BEST stuffing!
+When Sunday church service was followed with Sunday dinner filled with a table full of food and family, which consisted of Gramma Doris’ german potato salad, Gramma Ginneys’ famous pepper steak, Aunt Marys seven-layer salad that Dad could never get enough of.
+Oh, and you can’t forget Mom’s stuffing…oh, she makes the BEST stuffing!

 Life saddens me now at times…

-Now, I look at my daughters era of growing up and see so much unfamiliarity to my own.
-It seems to me that their “childhood” goes from riding a two-wheeler to driving a four-wheel car over night!
-The endless sports games and scrimmages, the travel hockey, soccer and softball, dance rehearsals to recitals etc, etc. What happened to being in enrolled in one sport?
+Now, I look at my daughters’ era of growing up and see so much unfamiliarity to my own.
+It seems to me that their “childhood” goes from riding a two-wheeler to driving a four-wheel car overnight!
+The endless sports games and scrimmages, the travel hockey, soccer and softball, dance rehearsals to recitals, etc, etc. What happened to being in enrolled in one sport?
 ONE.
 What was so wrong with that?
 Even birthday parties have taken a 360.
-Now a days if it’s at your home it’s “not fun enough” It needs to be a warehouse full of sports equipment and courses, a building with floor to wall trampolines or bounce-houses, and the never-ending laser tag games or video stand-offs!
+Nowadays if it’s at your home it’s “not fun enough” It needs to be a warehouse full of sports equipment and courses, a building with floor-to-wall trampolines or bounce-houses, and the never-ending laser tag games or video stand-offs!
 Now that’s fun at all, but then we sit back and wonder why almost every other child is diagnosed with ADHD!
 Umm HELLO???
-Look at the electronics theses kids are becoming obsessed with!
+Look at the electronics these kids are becoming obsessed with!
 Video games, iPhones, iPads, iPods, iHomes…”I” can’t keep up!!
 Where have the family traditions gone?
-Board games, back yard baseball and football, capture the flag, side-walk chalk and bouncy balls.
+Board games, backyard baseball, and football capture the flag, side-walk chalk, and bouncy balls.
 I don’t want to play words with friends from a screen!
 I want the nail-biting scrabble game of who will get stuck with the ever-awful-what-do-I-spell with this X tile?”
-Good ol’ fashioned lets HAVE FUN!
+Good ol’ fashioned let’s HAVE FUN!
 Who do you want to be, Woody or Buzz?
 But I guess that’s another story.

 Ahhh…some things, just don’t give you the option to rush.